JoshTrewhella/MechaCar_Statistical_Analysis/README.md

 ![TT3](https://github.com/JoshTrewhella/MechaCar_Statistical_Analysis/blob/main/Images/D3_Lot3TT.PNG)

 The p-value of 0.04168 tells us that there is a difference between the population mean of the PSI and the manufacturing lot sample and the null hypothesis should be rejected.

+## Study Design: MechaCar vs Competition
+We can determine the driver satisfaction of the MechaCar protypes with the general population by having people test drive their car and rate it on a scale from 0.0-5.0.
+For the competition ratings we can use the rating system from KBB.
+We can use a t-test by calculating the means of the ratings of both the MechaCar and the competition.
+Our null hypothesis would state that there is no difference between the car ratings between MechaCar and the competition and the alternative hypothesis would state that there is a difference between the two groups.